FAQ’s

 What are the deadlines?

 The foundation has two funding cycles each year.
-The first begins in January and ends in May.
-The second starts in September and ends in December.
+The first begins in October and ends in May of the following year.
+The second starts in May and ends in November.

-Concept applications received before January 1 will be considered for eligibility for the March 1 full proposal deadline.
+Concept applications received between October and January 1 will be considered for eligibility for the February 15 full proposal deadline.
 Grant payout for this cycle will be in June.

-Concept applications received before July 1 will be considered for eligibility for the September 1 full proposal deadline.
+Concept applications received between May 1 and June 15 will be considered for eligibility for the August 15 full proposal deadline.
 Grant payout for this cycle will be in December.

 May I fax or e-mail my concept application or proposal?